-Survey results from 2014 found the majority of burrows were located in Cluster 4 (47% of total burrows; Figure 12), which is consistent with previous years findings.
-The greatest number of active and possibly active burrows were also located in Cluster 4 (n=73; Figure 13).
-This is a slight increase in active and possibly active burrows than what was seen in 2013 (n=65) for this cluster.
-The primary habitat type characterizing this cluster is xeric oak sandhills, which is one of the preferred habitats for the gopher tortoise (Auffenberg and Franz 1982; Diemer, 1992a).
-Thus, we would expect greater concentrations of burrows in this area.
-Recent habitat restoration efforts have opened the canopy considerably and successfully promoted herbaceous groundcover.
+Survey results from 2015 found the majority of burrows were located in Cluster 4 (45% of total burrows; Figure 8), which is consistent with previous years findings.
+The greatest number of active and possibly active burrows were also located in Cluster 4 (n=73; Figure 9).
+The primary habitat type characterizing this cluster is xeric oak sandhills, which is one of the preferred habitats for the gopher tortoise (Auffenberg and Franz 1982; Diemer

+1992a).
+We would expect greater concentrations of burrows in this area.
+Habitat restoration efforts in previous years opened the canopy considerably and successfully promoted herbaceous groundcover.

-Figure 13.
-Distribution of gopher tortoise burrows by cluster on the Carter Tract of Econfina Creek WMA, Washington County, Florida, 2014.
+Figure 8.
+Distribution of gopher tortoise burrows by cluster on the Carter Tract of Econfina Creek WMA, Washington County, Florida, 2015.

-Figure 14.
-Activity status by cluster of burrows on the Carter Tract of Econfina Creek WMA, Washington County, Florida, 2014.
+Figure 9.
+Activity status by cluster of burrows on the Carter Tract of Econfina Creek WMA, Washington County, Florida, 2015.

 Xeric oak sandhills also comprise nearly the entire habitat of Cluster 5A; however, other than a 53 acre prescribed burn in November 2013 there have been no habitat restoration efforts in this area since 2010.
-Historically, Cluster 5A is a reasonably productive gopher tortoise cluster on the Carter Tract.
-However, the number of active and possibly active burrows has decreased over the last three years.
+Historically, Cluster 5A is a reasonably productive gopher tortoise cluster on the Carter Tract and increased in the number of active and possibly active burrows for the first time in four years this season.
 Burrow activity within this cluster will likely improve with the application of growing season fires.
 Burning during the growing season not only topkills undesired hardwoods but also stimulates flowering of wiregrass and native ground cover.
 This helps to maintain the grass-like savannah preferred by tortoises and provides substantial herbaceous forage.

-Cluster 3 might be considered another reasonably productive site, supporting 17% (n=93) of tortoise burrows with 15 active or possibly active burrows in 2014.
+Cluster 3 is a moderately productive site, supporting 16% (n=102) of tortoise burrows with 23 active or possibly active burrows in 2015.
 This area is a combination of xeric oak habitat and previous slash and sand pine plantations.
 Habitat restoration efforts have restored this cluster to a system that contains an open canopy and thriving herbaceous groundcover.
 A two year prescribed burn regime will reduce any encroaching hardwoods, keep the canopy open, and promote native groundcover expansion.

 Cluster 2 is an area which previously consisted of large stands of sand pine plantation with two small patches of xeric oak sandhill.
-Habitat restoration efforts in this area since 2007 followed those implemented in Cluster 3, with selective timbering, prescribed fire, hand-cutting of regenerating sand pine and hardwoods, herbicide application, and replanting of wiregrass tublings and longleaf seedlings.
+Habitat restoration efforts in this area since

+2007 followed those implemented in Cluster 3, with selective timbering, prescribed fire, hand-cutting of regenerating sand pine and hardwoods, herbicide application, and replanting of wiregrass tublings and longleaf seedlings.
 The southern portion of Cluster 2 will require additional treatment efforts and an aggressive growing season prescribed burn regime before native groundcover will re-establish successfully and increase suitability of this area for gopher tortoises in the future.
-Still, this year, eight percent (n=42) of total tortoise burrows on Carter were found in Cluster 2.
+Still, this year, eight percent (n=49) of total tortoise burrows on Carter were found in Cluster 2.